 Impact of Economic Conditions on the Development in the District.
 Certain events and factors which negatively affect the regional, State and national economies could have an adverse effect on the pace at which the Developer is able to complete and sell homes and demand by and the ability of individuals to purchase homes within the District.
-Such events and factors could include a renewed increase in inflation and interest rates, possible supply chain issues, further impacts of the COVID-19 pandemic and global market instability caused by the wars in Ukraine and in Israel.
+Such events and factors could include a renewed increase in inflation and interest rates, impacts of tariffs and other factors creating supply chain issues, further impacts of the COVID-19 pandemic and global market instability caused by the wars in Ukraine and in Israel.
 Any adverse impact of the foregoing and other economic factors on the projects in the District and the real estate market in general cannot be predicted.